Saleh Family

 Description

-As they reached young adulthood, Sam and his siblings planned to migrate one-by-one as they reached college age.
-Sam, the eldest son, began to follow this plan, moving to North Carolina to attend college in the early 1970s; he was joined by his father.
-However, the escalation of violence which climaxed in the Lebanese Civil War changed their plans, and the family decided to leave Lebanon together rather than individually.
-With assistance from Moussa Domit—who was living in Raleigh, North Carolina and serving as director of the North Carolina Museum of Art—Cecilia and four of their five remaining children (the eldest daughter remained in Lebanon) immigrated to North Carolina in 1974.
+When Moussa immigrated to the United States in 1953 to pursue his education, his sister Cecilia remained in Lebanon and married Fahd Saleh, a carpenter who had also grown up in Mazraat el-Tuffah.
+Cecelia and Fahd had six children together: Samir (Sam), Mounir, Youssef (Joe), DeGaulle, Lamia Saleh Ishak, and Maha Saleh Sfeir.
+Sam Saleh and his siblings planned to emigrate one-by-one as they reached college age.
+Sam, the eldest son, moved to North Carolina to attend college in the early 1970s; he was joined by his father.
+The onset of the Lebanese Civil War, however, changed the family's plans, and they decided to leave Lebanon together rather than individually.
+With assistance from Moussa Domit, who was living in Raleigh, North Carolina and serving as director of the North Carolina Museum of Art, Cecilia and four of their five remaining children (the eldest daughter remained in Lebanon) immigrated to North Carolina in 1974.

 Source